Legionella Risk Assessment – assessing the risk from legionella bacteria on site

 John Spence is also Managing Director of Emanuel Spence Maintenance Services Ltd a Plumbing and Heating Company so is well placed to offer consultancy on water and plumbing services.

 As with most businesses it is customer-driven!
 Watercare strive for high levels of service and want to carry out work and ‘turn it around’

 ASAP.
 But as we all know it is about the size of the order book, resources available, any other factors to consider and issues to resolve.

 Ideally work is booked in 1-2 weeks ahead and provisional reports produced within a week (for risk assessments and audits) with full reports (Class 2 or 1) within 28 days.

-Training is booked and planned on selected dates as agreed with clients if on site or on open courses as scheduled.
-Consultancy is more open ended and timings are as agreed with the responsible person (or whoever) depending on the scope of the work.
+Training is booked and planned on selected dates as agreed with clients if on-site or on open courses as scheduled.
+Consultancy is more open-ended and timings are as agreed with the responsible person (or whoever) depending on the scope of the work.
 Again a swift conclusion is in everyone’s interest.

 Watercare personnel will work with you for mutual best outcomes so as with lots of areas in life it’s down to the personal relationships making it work well.
-We want to provide good quality work at the right price in good time to keep you very satisfied and us in business.
+We want to provide good quality work at the right price in a good time to keep you very satisfied and us in business.